InternetFriendsAdventures/InternetFriendsAdventures.github.io/_posts/2016-08-29-Flock-Drama.md

 I do not like Dev, never have because he removed my flairs.
 Drama Queen Niblexis is a shit stirrer, and I do not care for people like that.
 He just pokes and prods just to fuck with people because he gets no satisfaction from his own life.
-Multiple times in the above videos he is goading the situation on, and even breaking rules that puffer himself did.
+Multiple times in the above videos he is goading the situation on, and even breaking rules that Puffer himself did.
-Thankfully he is not bright enough to even notice that the videos actually help puffers case.
+Thankfully he is not bright enough to even notice that the videos actually help Puffers case.
-He is at least as guilty as puffer of any rule breaking.
+He is at least as guilty as Puffer of any rule breaking.
 Even though these two suck... like really bad, they are both welcome on crabcast.
 Niblexis has demonstrated a history of doing things just to cause trouble so he will not be given mod powers probably ever.
 Dev will also not get mod powers